Investigators probe wreckage of crashed medical helicopter - NewsBreak

 Investigators probe wreckage of crashed medical helicopter

-Federal investigators pored over the wreckage of a medical helicopter a day after it crash-landed without loss of life next to a church in a residential area of suburban Philadelphia somehow avoiding a web of power lines and buildings.
+UPPER DARBY, Pa.
+(AP) — Federal investigators pored over the wreckage of a medical helicopter a day after it crash-landed without loss of life next to a church in a residential area of suburban Philadelphia, somehow avoiding a web of power lines and buildings.

 Rayner said investigators were trying to document the wreckage as found, characterizing it as “data gathering” that “won’t become information until we get it all together in one place and compare, see how things relate and see how things conflict.”